 “The nice thing about being a writer is that you can make magic happen without learning tricks.” – Humphrey Carpenter

-While he is noted for his writing, he was also extremely well-known in England for his long career on BBC Radio before his death in 2005.
-And, he made a name for himself in the entertainment world as a versatile musician.
+Carpenter, who was born in 1946, is noted for his writing but was also very well-known in England for his long career on BBC Radio before his death in 2005.
 An accomplished player of the piano, the saxophone, and the double-bass, he did the last instrument professionally in a dance band in the 1970s.
-And, in 1983, he formed a 1930s style jazz band, Vile Bodies, which for many years enjoyed a residency at the Ritz Hotel in London.
+And, in 1983, he formed the 1930s style jazz band, Vile Bodies, which for many years enjoyed a residency at the Ritz Hotel in London.

 Carpenter also founded the Mushy Pea Theatre Group, a children's drama group based in Oxford, which premiered his Mr Majeika: The Musical in 1991 and Babes, a musical about Hollywood child stars.

 Carpenter’s notable writing output was primarily biographies, including The Inklings: CS Lewis, JRR Tolkien, Charles Williams and their Friends (winner of the 1978 Somerset Maugham Award); J. R. R. Tolkien: A Biography; Ezra Pound (winner of the Duff Cooper Memorial Prize); and Benjamin Britten.
-And he won numerous friends for both himself and his writing with his own humorous autobiography.
+He won numerous friends for himself and his writing with a humorous autobiography.

-“Autobiography,” he said with a chuckle, “is probably the most respectable form of lying.”
+“Autobiography,” he told an interviewer, “is probably the most respectable form of lying.”